kni-labs/rrssb/README.md

 Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.

+Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
+A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).

 RRSSB is also registered with Bower under the name RRSSB.
 Use the following command to find it: `bower search rrssb`

 Need it as [Wordpress plugin](http://wordpress.org/plugins/ridiculously-responsive-social-sharing-buttons/)?